Image Formats¶

 - TIFF

-The TIFF (Tagged Image File Format) format was published in version 6 in 1992 and is widely used in the graphic industry and professional photography by its versatility and non-destructive compression.
+The TIFF (Tagged Image File Format) format was published in its version 6 in 1992 and is widely used in the graphics industry and in professional photography by its versatility and lossless compression.

-It is a format that takes up a lot of memory when storing lossless photos, especially if a high color depth is used, with 16 bits for each color.
-However, these characteristics make the TIFF format highly appreciated in professional photo editing and scientific photography.
+It is a format that takes up a lot of memory when storing lossless photos, especially if you use a high color depth, with 16 bits for each RGB color tone.
+However, these features make the TIFF format highly appreciated in professional photo editing and scientific photography.

-Format Compression Losses Color Transparencies Motion JPG Yeah Yeah RGB 8 bit
+Format Compression Losses Color Transparencies Motion JPG Yeah Yeah RGB 8 bits per tone

 CMYK